sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-usage.rst

 How do I get started?
 """""""""""""""""""""

-You can try out Sage without downloading anything using SageMathCloud™.
-Go to http://cloud.sagemath.org and set up a free account.
+You can try out Sage without downloading anything:

+* **SageMathCloud™:** Go to http://cloud.sagemath.org and set up a free account.

   If you log in, you will access to the latest version of Sage and to many other software.

-There is also a "once-off" version of Sage called the Sage cell server, available for doing one computation at a time at http://sagecell.sagemath.org/
+* **Sage cell:** A "once-off" version of Sage, available for doing one computation at a time. http://sagecell.sagemath.org/

-A final possibility is to go to a public Sage notebook server and set up a free account.
-If you log in, you will be working on a free Sage notebook server that will work identically to the one you get with Sage.
+* **Sagenb:** some public Sage notebook server allow you to create a free account.

+  If you log in, you will be working on a free Sage notebook server that will work identically to the one you get within Sage.
 The server http://sagenb.org is one such, though it runs an older version of Sage and is scheduled to be retired in the future in favor of the SageMathCloud.

-To download a pre-built binary Sage distribution, visit the page

-You can try out Sage without downloading anything.
-Go to http://www.sagenb.org and set up a free account.
-If you log in, you will be working on a free Sage notebook server that will work identically to the one you get with Sage.
-To download a pre-built binary Sage distribution, visit the page http://www.sagemath.org/download.html and click on the link for the binary for your operating system.
-The source code of Sage is also available for you to download and use.
+To download a **pre-built binary** Sage distribution, visit http://sagemath.org/download.html and click on the link for the binary for your operating system.

+The **source code** of Sage is also available for you to download and use.
 Go to http://www.sagemath.org/download-source.html to download the tar archive for any release of Sage.

 The Sage notebook runs within a web browser.
 To start the notebook, issue the following command in a terminal, if ``sage`` is in your ``PATH`` ::